 A solid line is drawn between the two related points and helps visually state how a given tool compared to the average.
 Note that the longer the line, the greater the difference between the tool and the average.
-In general, movement of a specific tool away from the average toward the upper right demonstrates a relatively greater capability in the given area.
+In general, movement of a specific tool away from the average toward the upper right demonstrates a relatively greater capability in the given area (as indicated by the arrow in the graph's background).